NM13: Barton on Sea

 Policy NM13: Barton on Sea

-In line with the role for new development at Barton-on-Sea as set out in Policy NM1, development proposals will be supported, provided they have demonstrated regard to the New Milton Design Codes and Guidance as they relate to Barton-on-Sea design characteristics.
+In line with the role for new development at Barton-on-Sea as set out in Policy NM1, development proposals will be supported, provided they have demonstrated regard to the New Milton Design Guidance and Codes as they relate to Barton-on-Sea design characteristics as follows:

 - Openness of frontage, spaciousness, views and skyline